Nabeel Rajab: Early years

-Foundation of Human Rights committees
+Founding of human rights committees

 With the ending of the oppressive State Security Law period in 2000, Rajab was able to begin working openly in the field of Human rights as one of the founders of the Bahrain Human Rights Society, one of the first human rights organizations in Bahrain.
 He subsequently fell out with some of the other founders.
 In 2002, following wide-ranging political reforms by the Bahraini government which allowed independent human rights groups to operate, Rajab worked with Abdulhadi al-Khawaja and others to found the Bahrain Centre for Human Rights (BCHR), a nonprofit non-governmental organization which works to promote human rights in Bahrain.
 Rajab was Training Program Officer and Senior Researcher at BCHR.
 He later became vice president and Head of International Relations until he later took over from Abdulhadi Al-Khawaja as BCHR president, a position he still held as of August 2012.
 In 2011, he along with Abdulhadi Al-Khawaja and Khalid Ibrahim founded the Gulf Centre for Human Rights.
 Rajab became the president of the newly founded rights group, and remains a Founding Director.

-Migrant workers rights
+Rights of migrant workers

-Rajab was one of the founders of the first migrant workers protection committee in the Gulf Cooperation Council (GCC) countries, the Migrant Workers Protection Group (in 2003).
+Rajab was one of the founders of the first migrant workers' protection committee in the Gulf Cooperation Council (GCC) countries, the Migrant Workers Protection Group (in 2003).
 On 28 April 2007, the Bahraini Parliament passed a law banning unmarried migrant workers from living in residential areas.
 BCHR issued a press release condemning this decision as discriminatory and promoting negative racist attitudes towards migrant workers.
 Rajab, then BCHR vice president, said:

 It is appalling that Bahrain is willing to rest on the benefits of these people's hard work, and often their suffering, but that they refuse to live with them in equality and dignity.
 The solution is not to force migrant workers into ghettos, but to urge companies to improve living conditions for workers – and not to accommodate large numbers of workers in inadequate space, and to improve the standard of living for them.

 In October 2009 Nabeel was elected Chairperson of CARAM Asia for 2 years.
 CARAM is a regional non-governmental organization, based in the Malaysian capital, Kuala Lumpur, that works to defend the rights of migrant workers, reduce the risks to which their communities are vulnerable, including HIV, and promote their health rights.
 On 24 February 2010, Rajab addressed the "World Congress against the Death Penalty" conference in Geneva on the subject of "Migrant Workers and the Death Penalty in Bahrain & Saudi Arabia".
 He drew attention to the exceptional vulnerability of migrant workers in countries with systemic abuses and rights violations.